Massey’s Companion Animal Hospital Commits Multiple Breaches of New Zealand's Veterinary Code (And More)

 Massey University’s incoming Vice-Chancellor, Pierre Venter, must decide: is this the "brand promise" Massey intends to keep?

-A promise of convenience-based sedation, coerced “euthanasia” based on clinical fraud, no accountability (and a seeming lack of processes related to the release of bodies to external cremation services), and the digital suppression of whistleblowers?
+A promise of convenience-based sedation, coerced “euthanasia” based on a fraudulent diagnosis, no accountability (and a seeming lack of processes related to the release of bodies to external cremation services), and the digital suppression of whistle-blowing pet owners?

 I am not just a grieving pet owner.
 I am both a longstanding marketing professional with an extensive international background, and also a journalist with years of experience “in the trenches”.
 Yet, I have never witnessed anything as egregious as the set of circumstances that resulted in the coerced and unnecessary killing of my precious dog, Harry, nor the ongoing stonewalling and cover-ups in progress, and nor the loss of a pet’s ashes.